 There’s a lot of support, both in terms of if you’re having problems, then there’s a lot of community support to help you troubleshoot.
 And also StreamYard support have been pretty good for, you know, any questions that I’ve had.

-So that’s, you know, how I feel about StreamYard.
+That’s how I feel about StreamYard.
 Now let’s have a look at Ecamm live, some of the big differences with Ecamm live and we’re going to be creative and hopefully Ecamm works with me today.
 But some of the big differences with Ecamm versus StreamYard is yes, Ecamm is Mac only.

 It won’t work on a PC.
 Whereas with StreamYard, you have the option of being able to use it on any computer because it is web based, big difference.
 Yeah, I don’t know what else to say about that.
 They don’t have any plans that, you know, I’ve heard about to add it to PC or to Microsoft and really why would you?